 - Transaction revenue - The Company operates fiat and cryptocurrency exchanges through Bitbuy's website.
-The Company earns revenue by charging a commission to execute such trades and recognizes revenue at a point in time when the trade is complete; - Market making revenue - The Company acts as a liquidity provider to fulfill some of its trades by quoting both counterparties looking the buy or sell cryptocurrencies.
-The Company uses its Digital Assets held as inventory to fulfill the trade.
+The Company earns revenue by charging a fee to execute such trades and recognizes revenue at a point in time when the trade is complete; - Market making revenue - The Company acts as a liquidity provider to fulfill some of its trades by quoting both counterparties looking the buy or sell cryptocurrencies.
+The Company uses its digital assets held as inventory to fulfill the trade.
 The Company earn revenue on the bid-ask spread at a point in time when the trade is complete.

-Digital Asset inventory
+Digital assets inventory

-In accordance with IAS 2, Inventories, the Company notes that one of its subsidiaries, Twenty-one Digital ("21 Digital"), acts as a commodity broker-trader for its cryptocurrencies holdings.
-If assets held by commodity broker-traders are principally acquired for the purpose of selling in the near future and generating a profit from fluctuations in price or broker-traders' margin, such assets are accounted for as inventory.
-Therefore, the cryptocurrency assets held by 21 Digital are accounted for as inventory and changes in fair value less costs to sell are recognized in profit or loss.
+In accordance with IAS 2, Inventories, the Company notes that one of its subsidiaries, Twenty-one Digital ("21 Digital"), acts as a commodity broker-trader for its digital assets holdings.
+If assets held by commodity broker-traders are principally acquired for the purpose of selling in the near future and generating a profit from fluctuations in price or broker-traders' margin, such digital assets are accounted for as inventory.
+Therefore, the digital assets held by 21 Digital are accounted for as inventory and changes in fair value less costs to sell are recognized in profit or loss.
 Fair value is determined by reference to quoted prices published by Cryptocompare, a pricing aggregator.

-Digital Assets
+Digital assets

-Digital Assets consist of cryptocurrencies and are classified as current assets.
-In accordance with IAS 38, Intangible Assets, Digital Assets are initially recognized at cost and the revaluation method is used to measure the Digital Assets subsequently.
+Digital assets consist of cryptocurrencies and are classified as current assets.
+In accordance with IAS 38, Intangible Assets, digital assets are initially recognized at cost and the revaluation method is used to measure the digital assets subsequently.

-Digital Assets are measured at fair value using the quoted price on Cryptocompare, as the principal market or most advantageous market is not always known.
+Digital assets are measured at fair value using the quoted price on Cryptocompare, as the principal market or most advantageous market is not always known.
 The Company believes any price difference amongst the principal market and an aggregated price to be immaterial.
 Management considers this fair value to be a Level 2 input under IFRS 13, Fair Value Measurement, fair value hierarchy as the price on this source represents an average of quoted prices on multiple digital currency exchanges.

-Digital Assets are classified as current assets as they are regularly traded on exchange platforms globally between willing buyers and sellers which provide a high degree of liquidity.
-Digital Assets are considered to have indefinite lives and, therefore, are not amortized but subject to review for impairment.
+Digital assets are classified as current assets as they are regularly traded on exchange platforms globally between willing buyers and sellers which provide a high degree of liquidity.
+Digital assets are considered to have indefinite lives and, therefore, are not amortized but subject to review for impairment.
 The increase in carrying value at the end of the measurement period is recognized in equity through other comprehensive income and presented as revaluation surplus in equity, unless and to the extent it reverses a revaluation decrease previously recognized in the profit or loss, a decrease in carrying value at the end of the measurement period is recognized in the profit and loss, unless and to the extent of any credit balance existing in the revaluation surplus associated with the underlying asset, in which case the decreases will be recognized through other comprehensive income to reduce the revaluation surplus.

-When Digital Assets are exchanged or sold for traditional fiat currencies, such as the Canadian dollar, the Digital Assets are derecognized when the Company has transferred substantially all the risks and rewards of ownership.
+When digital assets are exchanged or sold, the digital assets are derecognized when the Company has transferred substantially all the risks and rewards of ownership.
 Gains and losses in such exchange are included in profit or loss.